FDio/csit/docs/report/vpp_performance_tests/soak_tests/index.rst

 #. **Graph Legend**: list of X-axis indices with CSIT test suites.

+#. **Hover Information**: lists minimum, first quartile, median,
+   third quartile, and maximum.
+If either type of outlier is present the whisker on the appropriate side is taken to 1.5×IQR from the quartile (the "inner fence") rather than the max or min, and individual outlying data points are displayed as unfilled circles (for suspected outliers) or filled circles (for outliers).
+(The "outer fence" is 3×IQR from the quartile.)
-#. **Hover Information**: lists the lower and upper bounds for the estimated
+   It also lists the lower bounds for the estimated throughput value.
-   throughput value.

 .. note::